asim/asim/README.md

 ## Hi there 👋

-I'm currently working on [Mu](https://github.com/muxyz/mu), a new Micro app platform.
+I'm currently working on [Mu](https://github.com/muxyz/mu), a new app platform.
 You can try it out at [https://mu.xyz](https://mu.xyz).

 Previously I worked on things like [Micro](https://github.com/micro/micro) and [Go Micro](https://github.com/go-micro/go-micro).